Intersection/cg-CSV-GitHub-import-export/README.md

 Fields that have commas in them need to be in double quotes.
 (Some punctuation doesn't require this, other punctuation may.)

-Either way you use this, you will have to provide your GH password.
-If you use it interactively, it will show your password on the command line.
-P-(

 # Exporting issues from GitHub to a CSV file using github_issues_to_csv.rb

 `./github_issues_to_csv.rb` to export issues *from* GitHub into a CSV